 Learners’ success is what drives us to take actions to continue.
 Learners want to succeed.
 Normally successful learners begin each year believing that they will do well.
 Typically unsuccessful learners also start each year with the hope that this year might be different.
 It is our job as education supporters to work with teachers to foster that hope and find ways to help every learner become successful.
 Obviously, this is not 100% possible, but does not mean it’s not a goal to strive for.

-At Vision 2040 Resource Centre-ESP we work to improve access and the quality of education supporting Kamwenge communities to achieve their future goals.
+At Uganda Vision Resource Centre-ESP we work to improve access and the quality of education supporting Kamwenge communities to achieve their future goals.
 We work with local guardians and stakeholders to improve educational facilities and the lives of students.
 We continue to work diligently towards the goals we first set out for ourselves and appreciate the support from other partners and stakeholders.

-Vision 2040 Resource Centre is dedicated to improving the tomorrow of Kamwenge communities through the education of today’s children.
+Uganda Vision Resource Centre is dedicated to improving the tomorrow of Kamwenge communities through the education of today’s children.
 We believe that the only way to improve tomorrow’s options and outcomes in Kamwenge is through education today.

 We seek to support children, families, and their communities in their educational goals and to work alongside the existing educational systems with leadership present in local communities.
 Our vision is therefore focused on access, quality, and success in education.